 When it comes to economic problems, the national debate usually proceeds along these lines: first, the problem is identified and defined or described, second, individuals attempt to identify the cause of the problem, and third, individuals propose solutions to the problem.
 Most of the debate focuses on the cause(s) of the problem and the proposed solutions.
 With respect to both the cause and the solution, we often hear two words mentioned: the “market” and “government.”
 The market-versus-government debate is an important one to know about, but it takes time to learn the particulars.
 Much of this book will help you learn those particulars.

-A. CETERIS PARIBUS Thinking
+V. CETERIS PARIBUS AND THEORY

+B. Ceteris Paribus Thinking

-Ceteris paribus means all other things held constant, or nothing else changes.
+Ceteris paribus means “all other things held constant” or “nothing else changes.”
 Invoking this assumption allows us to clearly designate what we believe is the correct relationship between two variables.

 B. What is a Theory?